Year Out Research Opportunities

 Stanley J. Sarnoff Fellowship in Cardiovascular Research

 The Stanley J. Sarnoff Fellowship in Cardiovascular Research affords medical students, who have completed their second or third year, the opportunity to spend a full twelve month period in an area of research related to cardiovascular disease at an institution other than their home institution.
-All students considering applying for this fellowship should contact Dr. Suparna Chandra.
+All students considering applying for this fellowship should contact our primary contact, Dr. Suparna Clasen (former Sarnoff Fellow), who can provide guidance on the process and application.
+For an additional alumna perspective, interested students are welcome to reach out to Dr. Megan Burke , current Cardiology fellow and former HUP resident.
 For more information and to apply, visit the Sarnoff website.

-Check out the Sarnoff Powerpoint presentation that Dr. Suparna Chandra gave at the October 24, 2016 Year Out Research Programs Information Session.
+Check out the Sarnoff presentation that Dr. Suparna Clasen gave at the October 24, 2018 Year Out Research Programs Information Session.

 The University of Texas, Austin - Value-based Care Research Fellowship

 The Dell Medical School Department of Surgery and Perioperative Care is offering an exciting research opportunity for medical students: a 1-year value-based care research fellowship award focused on value-based care delivery models, patient-reported outcomes, and shared decision-making research.
-Eligible students can apply by sending a letter of interest and CV to Tiffany Liu (current Value-Based Care Research Fellow).
-For more information, check out the Position Description.
+Eligible students can apply by sending a letter of interest and CV to Lauren Uhler.
+For more information, please see the Program Description.

 UC Irvine - Leadership and Innovation Fellowship in Urology